COME INTO MY STUDIO

 I was thrilled to see that there was another Christmas themed song on the album, not because I love traditional Christmas music, but because his album felt like a "feel good" album from the 60s, it had that warm, welcoming vibe like a Christmas Album.
 Just like Cabaret Of Love’s “Gonna Be Home For Christmas,” Come Into My Studio boasts a bonus song duet with Matt Tyson on the wonderful “It’s Christmas Time.”
 Maybe next time, Dana needs to release an entire album of Christmas originals.

-The last few songs, "Power Popcast Theme" & the cover "Welcomed Here*," (Bonus hidden tracks) sound like Fivver projects created by Dana for other shows.
+The last few songs, "Power Popcast Theme" & the cover "Welcomed Here*," (Bonus hidden tracks) sound like Fivver projects for other shows.
 The theme for a German Power Popcast is an amazing theme song and with chops like that, if Hop On Power Pop didn’t already have the wonderful theme song by Stevie Riks’ "It’s Time To Hop On Power Pop," we’d probably be hiring Mr. Countryman to create us a new one.
 Anyone in need of a theme song?
 Hit up Dana Countryman, he obviously delivers the goods.
 Dana covered "Welcome Home" as a favor for a friend of Michael McCartney.

 Track #17: Power Popcast Theme